dasec/fishy/doc/source/02_module_overview.rst

 To be able to restore hidden data, most hiding techniques will need some additional information.
 These information will be stored in a metadata file.
-The `fishy.metadata` class provides functions to read and write metadata files, automatically de-/encrypting the metadata if a password is provided.
+The `fishy.metadata` class provides functions to read and write metadata files and automatically de-/encrypting the metadata if a password is provided.
 The purpose of this class is to ensure, that all metadata files have a similar datastructure.
 Though the program can detect at an early point, that for example a user uses the wrong hiding technique to restore hidden data.
 This metadata class